Bonus: Download the Record of Processing Activities (RoPA) Brochure

 Identifying Data Controllers and Processors

-Organizations must identify whether they are a data controller or a data processor.
-A data controller is an organization that determines the purposes and means of processing personal data, while a data processor processes personal data on behalf of the controller.
-This distinction is important because controllers and processors have different obligations under the GDPR.
+Organizations need to determine their role in the context of data handling: whether they function as a data controller or a data processor.
+A data controller is an entity that decides the purposes and methods of processing personal data.
+In contrast, a data processor is an entity that processes personal data on behalf of the controller.
+This distinction is crucial, as controllers and processors are subject to different responsibilities and obligations under the GDPR.
+Understanding their specific role helps organizations to accurately identify their legal obligations and ensure compliance with the regulation.

 Mapping Data Flows